 When you have a concern about your child’s education, it is important that you contact your child’s teacher or administrator to talk about your child and any problems you see.
 Staff in your school district or special education local plan area (SELPA) may answer questions about your child’s education, your rights, and procedural safeguards.
 Also, when you have a concern, this informal conversation often solves the problem and helps to maintain open communication.

 You may also want to contact one of the California parent organizations (Family Empowerment Centers and Parent Training Institutes), which were developed to increase collaboration between parents and educators to improve the educational system.
 Contact information for these organizations is found on the California Department of Education (CDE) Special Education California Parent Organizations web page.

 Additional resources are listed at the end of this document to help you understand the procedural safeguards.

 What if my child is deaf, hard of hearing, blind, visually impaired, or deaf-blind?

 The State Special Schools provide services to students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind at each of its three facilities: the California Schools for the Deaf in Fremont and Riverside and at the California School for the Blind in Fremont.
 Residential and day school programs are offered to students from infancy to age 21 at both State Schools for the Deaf.
-Such programs are offered to students aged five through 21 at the California School for the Blind.
+Such programs are offered to students aged 5 through 21 at the California School for the Blind.
 The State Special Schools also offer assessment services and technical assistance.
-For more information about the State Special Schools, please visit the California Department of Education (CDE), State Special Schools Web page, or ask for more information from the members of your child’s IEP team.
+For more information about the State Special Schools, please visit the CDE, State Special Schools web page, or ask for more information from the members of your child’s IEP team.

 Notice, Consent, Assessment, Surrogate Parent Appointment, and Access to Records